 Lara Rabinovitch, PhD (NYU 2012), is a specialist in food culture and history.
 She is working on a book about pastrami and 'Little Rumania' in early twentieth century New York City.

-She is the Consulting Producer for "City of Gold," the Sundance/IFC documentary about the Pulitzer-prize winning food writer Jonathan Gold, in theaters now.
+She is the Consulting Producer for "City of Gold," the Sundance/IFC documentary about the Pulitzer-prize winning food writer Jonathan Gold, in theaters this past Spring and streaming this coming Fall.

-She teaches at the Skirball Cultural Center and until recently was the Food Editor for GOOD magazine (where, among other things, she went soul searching with Roy Choi and reported on the hummus diplomacy of Assaf Granit).
+She teaches at the Skirball Cultural Center and from 2013-2015 was the Food Editor for GOOD magazine (where, among other things, she went soul searching with Roy Choi and reported on the hummus diplomacy of Assaf Granit).

-She interviewed Martha Stewart for Time Out New York, talked everything bagels with Chrissy Teigen and kibitzed about kasha with Mark Bittman for HEEB magazine, corrected the New York Times' Theodore Bikel obit, argued for the acceptance of Canadian seal-hunting in meatpaper, penned farmers' markets reports for KCET Los Angeles, and offered one of the first histories of Canada's last dairy restaurant for Edible Toronto.
+She has talked everything bagels with Chrissy Teigen and kibitzed about kasha with Mark Bittman for HEEB magazine, interviewed Martha Stewart for Time Out New York, opined for Tablet magazine the importance of her correction of the New York Times' Theodore Bikel obit, argued for the acceptance of Canadian seal-hunting in meatpaper, penned farmers' markets reports for KCET Los Angeles, and historicized one of Canada's last remaining Jewish dairy restaurants for Edible Toronto.

 Other academic works of hers explore Gypsy Jews in historic Lower Manhattan and Jewish community cookbooks in postwar America.